Return to office tensions point to reassessment of employment for knowledge work

 The redefinition of knowledge work will require deeper thought in the ICT and post COVID-19 era that has fundamentally altered it.
 It is no longer about showing up at a set location at a predefined time schedule — two of Dave Rolston’s “dead kings” of work.
 The new definition will must center on outcomes and goals and how information is developed and communicated to further a knowledge organization’s mission.

-Return of office debate and organizational communications culture
+Return to office debate and organizational communications culture

 The return to office controversy has been about where knowledge workers work.
 Due to the sunk cost fallacy, anchoring and present cognitive biases, the management of many knowledge organizations — particularly those with substantial investments in office real estate –– believe that should be in the office most of the week.
 On the flip side, many knowledge workers disagree, arguing knowledge work is more virtual and doesn’t fit into a factory paradigm of set daily shifts measured by office attendance.